Tangent $\infty$-categories and Goodwillie calculus: Tangent -Categories

-Since the target of $\tilde{T}$ is a full subcategory of $\End(\dMfld)$, it is now sufficient to show that $\tilde{T}$ preserves the tangent pullbacks.
+Since the target of $\tilde{T}^\bullet$ is a full subcategory of $\Fun(\dMfld,\dMfld)$, it is now sufficient to show that $\tilde{T}^\bullet$ preserves the tangent pullbacks.
 Equivalently, we must show that the composite

 preserves those pullbacks.
-The first map does (as $T$ is a tangent structure on $\Mfld$), and the second map does too (as each tangent pullback is transverse by~\cite[Ex.
+The first map does (as $T^\bullet$ is a tangent structure on $\Mfld$), and the second map does too (as each tangent pullback is transverse by~\cite[Ex.
 4.4(ii)]{cockett/cruttwell:2018}, and $i$ preserves transverse pullbacks). \end{proof}

-\section{Tangent functors}
+\chapter{Tangent Functors}

-We now turn to morphisms between tangent structures on $\infty$-categories.
-In the context of ordinary tangent categories, these are described by Cockett and Cruttwell in~\cite[2.7]{cockett/cruttwell:2014}.
-They define a `strong' morphism between tangent categories to be a functor on the underlying categories that commutes, up to natural isomorphism, with the tangent structures.
-They also have a weaker notion involving a natural transformation that is not necessarily invertible.
+We now turn to functors between tangent $\infty$-categories.
+For ordinary tangent categories, Cockett and Cruttwell introduce in~\cite[2.7]{cockett/cruttwell:2014} a notion of `strong morphism of tangent structure' which consists of a functor on the underlying categories that commutes, up to natural isomorphism, with those tangent structures.
+Garner shows in~\cite[Thm.\ 9]{garner:2018} that Cockett and Cruttwell's definition is equivalent to the standard notion of functor between $\Weil$-actegories; see~\cite[3.3.2]{capucci/gavranovic:2022}.
+In particular, Garner shows that for two tangent categories $\bcat{X},\bcat{Y}$, the category of tangent functors $\bcat{X} \to \bcat{Y}$ (whose morphisms are tangent transformations) is equivalent to the category of $\Weil$-functors and $\Weil$-transformations~\cite[3.3.9]{capucci/gavranovic:2022}.
+We use Garner's result as the basis for our definition of tangent functor (and tangent natural transformation) between tangent $\infty$-categories.

-To apply the Cockett-Cruttwell definition to tangent $\infty$-categories, we need to express it in terms of the action by Weil-algebras.
-This approach is described by Garner in~\cite[Thm.
-9]{garner:2018} where he notes that a (strong) morphism of tangent categories can, equivalently, be given via a map of `$\Weil$-actegories'.
-In our language of `modules' over the monoidal $\infty$-category $\Weil$ (see Remark~\ref{rem:module}) we would say that a (strong) tangent functor between tangent $\infty$-categories $\bcat{X}$ and $\bcat{Y}$ is simply a map of $\Weil$-modules $\bcat{X} \to \bcat{Y}$.

-However, a map of modules in the $\infty$-categorical context involves a lot of higher coherence data.
-To give a precise description of this data, we introduce a suitable model category of $\Weil$-modules.
-Throughout this section we consider $\Weil$ as a marked simplicial monoid with its minimal marking, denoted $\Weil^{\flat}$ in the proof of Lemma~\ref{lem:weil-cofibrant}.

-\begin{definition} A \emph{marked $\Weil$-module} consists of a marked simplicial set together with a (strict) action of the marked simplicial monoid $\Weil$.
-Let $\ModWeil$ denote the category of marked $\Weil$-modules with morphisms given by those maps of marked simplicial sets that commute (strictly) with the action maps. \end{definition}

-\begin{proposition} There is a simplicial model structure on $\ModWeil$ in which the weak equivalences and fibrations are those maps of marked $\Weil$-modules for which the underlying map of marked simplicial sets is a weak equivalence (respectively, a fibration) in the marked model structure on $\msset$. \end{proposition} \begin{proof} The model structure is an application of~\cite[4.1]{schwede/shipley:2000} to the marked model structure on marked simplicial sets.
-The simplicial structure on $\ModWeil$ is determined by the simplicial enrichment for $\msset$. \end{proof}